camptocamp/rancher-redis/README.md

 ## Master

-The Redis master is automatically attributed at the start of the containers.
-The slaves and sentinels are automatically registered on this master.
+The container with the Rancher Primary IP is automatically set as Redis Master, while the others will subscribe on it as `slaveof`.
+The sentinels are automatically registered on this master.

 If the master container is deleted at some point (IP address changed), you might need to elect manually the new master with the special `SENTINEL`